 Rub the ribs with your favorite dry rub mixture or coat them with barbecue sauce.
 Grill or broil them at high heat for 10 to 15 minutes until the ribs and sauce begin to brown.

-Parboiling and Grilling Venison Ribs
+Parboiling and Grilling Deer Ribs

 Cover the ribs pieces with water and bring to a boil.
 Simmer the ribs for 1 hour.